 Whether you want to continue on to PhD study or whether you’re looking to enter a career outside of academia, this programme is a great foundation.
 Broadly, this is a degree on which you will have a chance to learn from specialists in the visual, cinematic and literary arts, and from philosophers deeply interested in the arts.

 The Centre for Research in Philosophy, Literature and the Arts runs a seminar series and hosts a range of events bringing these fields together outside of the classroom.
-As a student here, you would have access to all of these activities and would be encouraged to participate in them.
+As a student here you will have access to all of these activities and are encouraged to participate in them.
+Participants on the degree also have the opportunity to organise the annual Graduate Conference in Philosophy and the Arts.

-Recommended 2017/18 Philosophy modules for this degree include:
+Recommended 2017/18 Philosophy modules for this degree included:

 - Feminist Literary Theory